Nerajno/Trapper_Keeper-v1/README.md

 ## Tests

 ## Features
-- Users can create, update and delete a profile for theirselves, it also has the capability for password recovery.
+- Users can create, update and delete a profile for their selves, it also has the capability for password recovery.
 - Users have the ability to create profiles, update profiles for their friends and delete these profiles.

 ## Issues